mIRC-Scripters/mirckb/docs/source/commands/auser.rst

 /auser
 ======

-The **/auser** command adds or edits an entry in mIRC's user list (the user tab of the script editor).
+The **/auser** command Add or edit an entry in mIRC's User List (the User tab of the Script Editor).

 Synopsis
 --------